xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer.rst

 * ``.bin`` - Contains the weights and biases binary data.

-The generated IR can be additionally optimized for inference by :ref:`Post-training optimization <doxid-pot_introduction>`	that applies post-training quantization methods.
+The generated IR can be additionally optimized for inference by :ref:`Post-training optimization <pot_tool_introduction>`	that applies post-training quantization methods.